oxinabox/oxinabox.github.io/_posts/2020-04-19-Julia-Antipatterns.md

 ```
 </div>

+### What to do instead?

-But the real winner here is the `NamedTuple`.
+The real solution for how to represent a fixed collection of variables this is the `NamedTuple`.
+This is its whole purpose.
+It has other nice features like being able to right `nt.d` as an alternative to `nt[:d]`,
+and the way it splats like a tuple which is good for unpacking it.
+But most importantly it is the answer to our two problems: mutability and performance.
+It is immutable, and better performance is not possible.

-Which performs [constant-folding](https://en.wikipedia.org/wiki/Constant_folding) to remove the indexing operation entirely, and just put the result directly into the AST during compilation.
+Indexing into a named tuple benefits from [constant-folding](https://en.wikipedia.org/wiki/Constant_folding) to remove the indexing operation entirely.
+It is resolved at compile time and the result is compiled directly into the compiled output.

 **Input:**